Irwin Conference Center: Planning

-The final plan called for a one-story building at the corner of Fifth and Washington streets, and an office wing north of it.
-According to Miller, the building had a low form "so it won't look down on our nice old buildings", while the glass facade would allow people to "look in and watch us operate".
+The final plan called for a one-story building at the corner of Fifth and Washington streets and an office wing north of it.
+According to Miller, the building had a low form "so it won't look down on our nice old buildings", and the glass facade would allow people to "look in and watch us operate".
 The glass facade symbolized the bank's progressive mission, which included being one of the first American banks to issue credit cards.
 The building itself would be one of the United States' first banks to use glass walls and an open-plan layout.
-Saarinen hired Dan Kiley as the bank's landscape designer; Kiley did not meet Miller until later, when the architect was hired to design the Miller House's gardens.
-As Saarinen later told his friend Astrid Sampe after spending a few days with her in Spain:I fly from Dallas to Columbus, Indiana where before the war we built a church.
-Perhaps you remember it.
-The same family, only a younger generation, wants to build a bank.
-We now have what I think is a very good scheme.
-I don't think it would be just the way it is unless you and I had been to Cordoba and seen the mosque.
-It is a wonderful opportunity to do something really good and different because the client is simply out of this world.
+Saarinen hired Dan Kiley as the bank's landscape designer; Kiley did not meet Miller until later, when Kiley was hired to design the Miller House's gardens.
+As Saarinen later told his friend Astrid Sampe after spending a few days with her in Spain "It is a wonderful opportunity to do something really good and different because the client is simply out of this world.
 It is going to be a bank without any pompousness, absolutely no intention to impress.
-All it is a very low glass enclosed marketplace-like little building in the middle of the town.
+All it is a very low, glass enclosed, marketplace-like little building in the middle of the town."